Ruth 2 Step 1 Pray & Step 2 Survey

 MY PRAYER

-Here’s the prayer I created and plan to pray before digging into Ruth 1:
+Here’s the prayer I intend to pray before digging into Ruth 2:

 Thank You, Lord and Father God, for another chance to dig into Ruth.
 Thank You for sending the Holy Spirit to help me see, understand, and apply the principles here to my life.
 Remove the scales from my eyes and the plugs from my ears and unburden my heart so I can see all You want me to discover here.
 Give me wisdom to recognize Your good counsel and courage to follow it no matter what.
 In Jesus’s name I pray.
 Amen.